20 January, 2021 – Starts at 5pm until 7pm

 Is you child looking to study at Newark College?
 Join our Zoom seminar to find out more.

 The Corporation is the Governing Body of the College, comprised of people from a range of backgrounds reflecting the community and the businesses the College serves, and staff and learners.

 Member of Finance and Search Committee

-James has a broad interest in education and enterprise and is a non executive director of a national enterprise agency NWES, he is a Fellow of the Institute of Directors and past Chairman of the Greater Lincolnshire Branch. .
+James has a broad interest in education and enterprise and is a non executive director of a national enterprise agency NWES, he is a Fellow of the Institute of Directors and past Chairman of the Greater Lincolnshire branch and presently Regional Ambassador in the East Midlands for Policy and Governance.
 James has a broad interest in education through his interest and involvement as a past primary and secondary school governor.
 He is Chair of the University of Lincoln Business School Advisory Board.
-His in interest in work force development, the skills agenda and management development is furthered by his Board presence of Greater Lincolnshire Employment and Skills Board.
+His interest in work force development, the skills agenda and management development is furthered by his Board presence of Greater Lincolnshire Employment and Skills Board.
 He is also Chair of the Greater Lincolnshire Local Enterprise Partnership Growth Hub Programme Board.